 - Establish and maintain a central data governance model that ensures the right level of data quality and compliance.

-- Have mechanisms in place that ensures AI technology is constantly fed with a steady supply of trusted, good-quality information.
+- Have mechanisms in place that ensure AI technology is constantly fed with a steady supply of trusted, good-quality information.

 - Build awareness and promote transparency about AI, the opportunities it offers, and the risks it presents to ensure continued trust.

-When it comes to AI in banking, there’s a lot AI can bring to the table.
+When it comes to AI in banking, there’s a lot AI brings to the table.
 Are you ready for the transformation?